fdallac/selfish-mining-simulator/README.md

 # Possible improvements
 - fix bugs on average line in 'starting winning day' plot;
-- show variance values of distributions
+- show variance values of distributions;
-- build online version of simulator interface
+- build online version of simulator interface.

 # Resources
 Grunspan C. and Perez R. "On Profitability of Selfish Mining \